 How much row unit downforce does your planter need?
 How variable are your fields?
-Do downforce needs stay the same throughout an entire field?
+Does downforce need to stay the same throughout an entire field?
 Are they the same across the planter?
 Why is proper downforce important?

 We can probably all agree that downforce needs vary throughout the field and may even differ from row to row.
 Until recent years we have typically set downforce springs or air bags and maintained a static rate throughout the entire field.
 Now we have the technology to hydraulically control downforce and even uplift actively row by row as we plant every seed to ensure proper depth and uniform emergence.